Filing a Mesothelioma Claim in Washington, D.C.

 - Comply with the Asbestos Licensing and Control Act of 1990 OR

-- Be licensed in another state with training at least as strict as that of the District of Columbia
+- Hold a license from another state with training at least as rigorous as that of the District of Columbia

-A mesothelioma lawyer can see how these laws and rules might affect your lawsuit.
+A Washington, D.C. mesothelioma lawyer can see how these laws and rules might affect your lawsuit.

-The VA understands the hardships veterans with mesothelioma face.
-The agency, now the largest provider of benefits and services for veterans, can help veterans find additional relief.
+The U.S. Department of Veterans Affairs (VA) understands the hardships veterans with mesothelioma face.
+As the largest provider of benefits and services for veterans, the VA can help veterans find additional relief.

 Notable VA benefits include: